revk/ESP32-Remote/README.md

 ### Display off

-If the display is off, or displaying some override message, pushing the button any direction will simply cause the display to turn on for a whiole, in normal (idle) mode.
-The display can be turned off by MQTT or based on light sensor.
+If the display is off, or displaying some override message, pushing the button any direction will simply cause the display to turn on for a while, in normal (idle) mode.
+The display can be turned off by MQTT, fixed times, or based on light sensor.

 ### Idle mode